NetClose - Auto-Reconciliation Saved Search Setup

 The Search Subsidiary Field Internal ID field is only used if you are using the Segregate by Subsidiary setting on your account grouping.
 You'll use this field to tell the reconciliation generation script which field to apply a subsidiary filter to in order to break the total amount in your saved search into the amounts corresponding to the subsidiaries defined by each line of your saved search.

-You will need to provide the internal ID of this field so the script knows which field to filter on.
-The internal ID of the field can be found by clicking on the field help for the field you're interested in filtering.
-If you don't see the internal ID when you do this, hover over the house icon in the upper left corner of your NetSuite instance, go to "Set Preferences" and on the right hand side under the "Defaults" field group, check the box next to "Show Internal IDs".
+You will need to provide the Internal ID of this field so the script knows which field to filter on.
+The Internal ID of the field can be found by clicking on the field help for the field you're interested in filtering.
+If you don't see the Internal ID when you do this, hover over the house icon in the upper left corner of your NetSuite instance, go to "Set Preferences" and on the right hand side under the "Defaults" field group, check the box next to "Show Internal IDs".
 Remember, you can use joins here if you need to.

 (Optional) Search Account Field Internal ID